-If you don’t understand the culture, you run the risk of instantly alienating yourself.
+According to experts like Andy Defrancesco, if you don’t understand the culture, you run the risk of instantly alienating yourself.
 By doing your research, you’ll be more able to understand what makes employees and customers tick, and you’ll have a team who’ll support you.

 2. People make the difference, but finance is the fuel.

 You want the very best people for your business – but ultimately, it’s increases in sales and profit that enable companies to invest more money back in; for staff training, growth, expansion, product development and more.
 That’s what helps to propel the business forwards.

 3. Verify everything you have been told in due diligence – the more you put in before taking over, the more you will benefit afterwards.